Independence Day (1996 film): Toys

-Sequel and further abandoned sequels
+Franchise

 In June 2011, Devlin confirmed that he and Emmerich had written a treatment for two sequels to form a trilogy; both expressed the desire for Will Smith to return.
 In October 2011, however, discussions over Smith returning were halted, due to Fox's refusal to provide the $50 million salary demanded by Smith for the two sequels.
 Emmerich, however, made assurances that the films would be shot back-to-back, regardless of Smith's involvement.

 In March 2013, Emmerich stated that the titles of the new films would be ID: Forever – Part I and ID: Forever – Part II.
 In November 2014, the sequel was given the green light by 20th Century Fox, with a release date of June 24, 2016.
 This would be a stand-alone sequel, that would not split into two parts as originally planned, with filming beginning in May 2015 and casting being done after the studio locked down Emmerich as the director of the film.
 In December 2014, Devlin confirmed that Emmerich would indeed be directing the sequel.
 On June 22, 2015, Emmerich announced the official title, Independence Day: Resurgence.

 With respect to Smith's decision not to return to film a sequel, Emmerich told Screen Crush that: "In the very beginning, I wanted to work with him and he was excited to be in it but then after a while he was tired of sequels, and he did another science fiction film, which was his father-son story After Earth, so he opted out."

 Independence Day: Resurgence was released on June 24, 2016.
-The sequel, unlike the original, was both a critical and commercial failure making further sequels unlikely.
+The sequel, unlike the original, was both a critical and commercial failure, making further sequels unlikely.
 Furthermore, in March 2018, LRM Online reported that, after having met producer Dean Devlin at WonderCon and asking about the status of Independence Day 3, Devlin told them "I don't know.
 I don't know.
 Currently, I personally have no plans of doing another one."
 One year later, Emmerich stated that once The Walt Disney Company purchased Fox he thought the chances of a third movie were over, but still had hopes that the project could happen given Disney's preference for franchise films.